firepear/homefarm/docs/management.md

   ...
 }
 ```

-When JSON is requested, output will not be paged.

 Running `~/homefarm/farmctl status-only` will give a status report on
 all hosts, in JSON format, rather than starting a `farmctl`